AndrewCarterUK/SimpleSite/README.md

 ## Instructions

-You may will need to install [composer](https://getcomposer.org) if you have not already.
+You will need to install [composer](https://getcomposer.org) if you have not already.

 ```sh